nithyanatarajan/404-architectsnotfound/docs/AssumptionsAndFAQ.md

 ### ❓ Open Questions

 - Should recruiters be able to **trigger a manual cache refresh** in edge cases?
+(Not supported in MVP)
 - If MindComputeScheduler API access is not granted, what is our **fallback plan** for syncing workload/capacity data?

 ## 3. Architecture & Scalability Considerations